RESEARCH

 "Long-Run Effects of Religious Institutions on Development"

 Since many factors differ across countries, it is challenging to deduce the role of the religious institution type in the development and democratic divergence.
-Examining the divergence within a single country, India, where the legacies of both religious institution type exist is useful in explaining the development divergence.
-I theoretically account and empirically test for the long-run effects of two such medieval Muslim religious institutions, the Madrasa and Sufi Khanaqah.
-Unlike the religious clergy’s Madrasa, which served in the imperial center, the Khanaqah mainly diffused through the countryside in an expanding agrarian frontier.
-Khanaqah was founded as a residential hospice, lodge, and community center with a public kitchen.
-Today, the religious clergy legacies compete with centralized institutions leading to lower development and democratic outcomes.
-In contrast, the legacies of the Khanaqah succeeded in furthering the same.
-While prior scholarship on religious institutions has focused on the mechanism of human capital accumulation, I find that religious institutions affect long-run development by entrenching market participation and local cooperation, with spillover into electorally competitive public goods provision.
-My dissertation uses statistical tests, multiple placebo analysis, and instrumental variable analysis for a comparative analysis of the religious institutions, employing rich census and electoral data for multiple decades and my original dataset on the Madrasa and Sufi Khanaqah, to illuminate the channels of persistence.
-I also present case studies investigating differences in the institutional equilibrium for the Madrasa and Khanaqah.
+Examining the divergence within a single country, India, where the legacies of both religious institution types exist, is useful in explaining the divergence.
+I theoretically account and empirically test for the long-run effects of two such medieval Muslim religious institutions, the Madrasa Dar-ul-Uloom and Sufi Khanaqah.
+Unlike the religious clergy’s Madrasa, which served in the imperial-agrarian core, the Khanaqah mainly diffused through the countryside in an expanding agrarian frontier.
+Khanaqah was founded as a residential hospice, lodge, and public kitchen.
+To test my theory, I conduct statistical tests with data collected from multiple government censuses at the village and constituency levels.
+It includes the location of both types of historical religious institutions as well as development and democratic outcomes.
+I find robust support for my hypotheses.
+To substantiate my claims, I also examine two case studies conducted during dissertation fieldwork in southern and eastern India, utilizing private archives of Khanaqahs, interviews with stakeholders, and observations from everyday interactions, group discussions, and participation.

 “Political Returns to Risk-Sharing: Evidence from Microcredit Groups”